Joint Project Researches on Disassembly and Recycling of E-Mobile BatteriesCopyright: © PEM RWTH Aachen

 As part of the joint project, for the first time a highly automated pilot plant is being planned and implemented at the Electromobility Laboratory (eLab) of RWTH Aachen University.
 With the help of collaborating robots, it is intended to solve the various problems that exist on the part of the individual processes and the batteries.
 In order to achieve the desired level of automation, the use of various machine-learning approaches is also being investigated.

 - +49 1515 2027386

 More automation, intelligent machines and special sensors

-In this project, the Chair of Production Engineering of E-Mobility Components (PEM) at RWTH Aachen University is primarily concerned with the processes to be defined for automated battery disassembly in the future.
+In this project, the chair "Production Engineering of E-Mobility Components" (PEM) of RWTH Aachen University is primarily concerned with the processes to be defined for automated battery disassembly in the future.
 The basis is formed by empirical values from various disassembly studies on different battery packs from the automotive sector.
 This collected know-how helps to increase the degree of automation of the disassembly, to support the implementation of innovative machine-learning approaches and to select the necessary sensor system based on the disassembly requirements.
 The aim is to gain key insights in the field of automated battery pack disassembly by setting up a pilot plant and to identify new aspects for future research.